-The Latin American baroque is similar to the baroque that occurred in Italy or Spain.
+Hello bloggers, today I’m going to write, talk about the Latin American baroque, that’s is similar to the baroque that occurred in Italy or Spain.
+Lean more about in the blog below.

 Unlike Europe, the Latin American Baroque focused on the construction of cathedrals.
 The great constructions of this style were carried out mainly by the clergy than by the states.